 I’m sure we’ve all heard the phrase, “Don’t count your chickens before they’re hatched.”
 Today’s non-agrarian youth might be unaware, but this basically means anything can happen.
 Let’s see how this famous quote relates to the stages of a real estate deal.

 This is probably more the standard operating procedure (SoP) in the world of real estate than most other fields.
 For one reason, purchasing a new home is such a major decision people run on high alert.
 Add to that, humans are primarily emotional beings.
 Someone not normally prone to stress can find the whole process unusual and can easily lose their cool.
 Because of this real estate deals can quickly go from being a Done Deal to becoming an Atomic Explosion.

 3 Stages of a Real Estate Deal

 Stage 1.
 Once a home seller gets a contract signed by both parties, that deal should make it to closing 65-75% of the time.
-This percentage used to be higher but all the changes in financing has made things trickier when/if we get to Stage 3.
+This percentage used to be higher but all the changes in financing have made things trickier when/if we get to Stage 3.

-Stage 2 contains the home inspections and other related issues.
+Stage 2 contains home inspections and other related issues.
 In today’s Buyers Market, home buyers call all the shots; after all, there are currently 9,610 Louisville homes for sale.
 Any home seller who wants to move forward with the deal needs to look long and hard at the Repair Request given them and see if agreeing to all the items is worth the cost compared to potentially losing this Buyer.

 A buyer’s power is also enhanced by carte blanche that lives in the inspection clause of our standard Louisville real estate contract.